Name: Cariane Isabel Kapswarah Hoffie

 More sustainability.
 Luxury will always take the lead.
 However luxury brands are also paying more attention to recycled materials – leathers, metal and woods.
 Keeping in mind these aspects, more settled styles might reflect more the pulse of time.

-Name five key themes to consider when approaching design in 2019 and beyond.
+Name five key themes to consider when approaching design.

 - Lighting, getting the daylight factor right is essential.
 Allocate sizeable budgets to lights and prioritize ceilings too.